Christine McIntyre: The Three Stooges and Columbia Pictures

 In the story, Shemp had a few hours in which to get married if he wanted to inherit his uncle's fortune.
 He called on Christine McIntyre, who mistook him for her cousin (Basil) and greeted him with hugs and kisses.
 Then the real cousin phoned and she accused Shemp of kissing her, as it were, under false pretenses.
 At this point, she was supposed to slap Shemp around.
 Lady that she was, Chris couldn't do it right; she dabbed at him daintily, afraid of hurting him.
 After a couple of bad takes, Shemp pleaded with her.
 'Honey,' he said, 'if you want to do me a favor, cut loose and do it right.
 A lot of half-hearted slaps hurts more than one good one.
 Give it to me, Chris, and let's get it over with.'
 Chris got up her courage and on the next take, let Shemp have it.
 'It' wound up as a whole series of slaps—the timing was beautiful; they rang out like pistol shots.
 Shemp was knocked into a chair, bounced up, met another ringing slap, fell down again, scrambled up, trying to explain, only to get another stinging slap.
 Then Chris delivered a haymaker—a right that knocked Shemp through the door.
 When the take was over, Shemp was groggy, really groggy.
 Chris put her arms around him and apologized tearfully.
 'It's all right, honey,' Shemp said painfully.
 'I said you should cut loose and you did.
 You sure as hell did!'

-McCollum and Bernds recognized McIntyre's abilities and often tailored material especially for her, allowing her to improvise as she saw fit.

 McIntyre also won a feature-film contract with Monogram Pictures.
 After playing a newspaper publisher in News Hounds, a comedy with The Bowery Boys, she usually played opposite Monogram's cowboy stars in low-budget Westerns.

 McIntyre married radio personality John Donald Wilson in 1953.
 By this time, McCollum and Bernds had left Columbia, leaving Jules White in charge of short subjects.
-White favored strenuous, extremely physical humor, and forced the ladylike McIntyre to submit to low comedy; in a single film, her character was tackled, hit with messy projectiles, covered with cake batter, and knocked into a cross-eyed stupor.
-When her contract at Columbia expired in 1954, she was all too happy to retire from show business, eventually developing a career in real estate.
+White favored strenuous, extremely physical humor, and forced the ladylike McIntyre to submit to low comedy; in a single film (Doggie in the Bedroom, 1954) she was tackled, hit with messy projectiles, covered with cake batter, and knocked into a cross-eyed stupor.
+When her contract with Columbia expired in 1954, she was all too happy to retire from show business, eventually developing a career in real estate.
 Columbia continued to use old footage of McIntyre through 1957, which is why she received billing in films made after her retirement.